Greetings Fellow Traingoers!

 - Consoles, mainly two Wiis and two XBoxes.
 Seeing as how we may have at most three televisions, having a million consoles seem redundant, and let's face facts - people are going to be getting the most into Smash Bros.
 Brawl and Rock Band.
 So one Wii and one XBox360 with a Rock Band Kit (with the DLC ON THE HARD DRIVE IT WAS PURCHASED ON) are all we need.
 TNTrooper has the hookup with a classic gaming setup, and is coordinating our console efforts.

 - The network will be taken care of by RCars2 again this year.

 - You win 10,000 internets if you bring snacks to share with everyone during the trip.
 Whatever it is, we don't care, as long as it isn't hilariously messy or unsafe.
 Please do not bring home-cooked goods - we have no way of knowning what's in your killer brownies, duuuuuude.

 This is all the essentials - if you want to burden yourself with bringing more, that's fine, but it's also window dressing.
 If you're thinking about bringing more shit and saying "I'll hook it up in my hotel later after PAX closes", you're so wrong - you should either be sleeping or heading to a bar or party, not going back to the hotel to play some video games.
 You just did that all day.

 TNTTrooper will be, as last year, providing a spread of classic games for use in Headquarters.
 There are not enough props in the world, but pass 'em to him anyways.

-We have some rules on PAXTrain.
+We now have some rules on PAXTrain.
 They're simple.
 Don't sweat it.
-But if you break them we will be miffed and we'll find appropriate punishment for you.
+But if you break them, again we will be miffed and we'll find appropriate punishment for you.
 These rules mainly apply in Headquarters (the Arcade cars or obs deck) as that's where most of the magic happens.